rails/spring/README.md

   which Spring uses to communicate with the long-running Spring server process.
 By default this is `SPRING_TMP_PATH/SPRING_APPLICATION_ID`.
 * `SPRING_PIDFILE` - The path which should be used to store the pid of the long-running Spring server process.
-By default this is `SPRING_TMP_PATH/SPRING_PIDFILE`.
+By default this is related to the socket path; if the socket path is `/foo/bar/spring.sock` the pidfile will be `/foo/bar/spring.pid`.

 ## Troubleshooting